nuxeo/FunkLoad/README.txt

   are not hit by FunkLoad_ before your server's limit is reached.
   Check this by launching a bench from another host.

-* Always use description in post/get/xmlrpc_call, this improve the readability of the report.
+* Always use description in post/get/xmlrpc_call, this improves the readability of the report.

-* A good benching test should not be too long so you can bench faster usign a short cycle duration.
+* A good benching test should not be too long so you can bench faster using a short cycle duration.

 * The cycle duration should be long enought (~5 times the test duration).